oreninho/askUi/README.md

 ## Running the Application
 To start the development server:

-npm start
+1.npm start
-This will open the application in your default web browser at http://localhost:3000.
+2. This will open the application in your default web browser at http://localhost:3000.

 ## Usage:
 Enter your question in the text area provided.